-Business View Magazine interviews Sonja Trotman, CEO of the BIDC, as part of our focus on best business practices of Caribbean countries.
+Business View Caribbean interviews Sonja Trotman, CEO of the BIDC, as part of our focus on best business practices of Caribbean countries.

 The Barbados Investment and Development Corporation (BIDC) is a developmental agency of the Barbados Government.
 Its mandate is to contribute to the diversification and growth of the Barbadian economy through new investment, increased exports, and employment creation by fostering the development of competitive business enterprises.

 In furthering that goal, the BIDC provides a comprehensive suite of services for entrepreneurs and companies looking either to make a market debut or to expand their operations.
 Its core activities are aimed at assisting clients in conceptualizing, planning, and implementing new ventures, marketing internationally acceptable goods and services, and penetrating overseas markets.

 Specifically, the BIDC supports individuals and enterprises in:

 - Penetrating local and foreign niche markets

 - Certifying the origin of goods for export

 - Acquiring operating space on a rent or lease/purchase basis

 - Accessing product design advisory and innovative solutions

 - Accessing the latest market and business intelligence